Last Updated on April 29, 2026 by George Pavlopoulos

 Towards Livadaki beach in Folegandros

-Politics never let the stone decide its future.
+Politics never lets the stone decide its future.
 Greece, a rugged and rocky territory, bypassed the landscape and replaced it with tawdriness.
 It -inevitably- surrendered to money and, in return, smoothed the experience.
 The way of the traveler ceased to be the way to discover Greece.
 The trails ended out of place, the tamarisk trees out of time.

 These are my thoughts while descending the rough path to Livadaki Beach.
 For forty-five minutes, the sharp stones chop the old soles of my summer shoes.
 Every stone I step on wakes up a forgotten muscle.
 I feel like an acrobat trying to balance along vertical cliffs that reveal a lonely, untamed landscape.